zymex22/Gloomy-Vanilla-overhaul/README.md

 #### Notes
 This mod includes textures made only for this mod, wich are not found in gloomy furniture, deco, or other mods.
-I will only release small additions in here.
+I will only release small additions in here. <br />
-If it's a bigger collection it will be made a standalone mod and then replacements done with this mod.
-The idea behind this mod is to replace other mods' and Vanilla's textures to give a more overall streamlined feel to it.
+If it's a bigger collection it will be made a standalone mod and then replacements done with this mod. <br /> The idea behind this mod is to replace other mods' and Vanilla's textures to give a more overall streamlined feel to it. <br />

-For now my focus is only early age, maybe later ill try to make some electronics with a style that fits.
-Im am no modder/programmer, I have no experience its all trial and error, just felt this was needed and asked for.
-So for any ideas/fixes you know of, enlighten me.
+For now my focus is only early age, maybe later ill try to make some electronics with a style that fits. <br /> Im am no modder/programmer, I have no experience its all trial and error, just felt this was needed and asked for.  <br /> So for any ideas/fixes you know of, enlighten me.  <br />

 #### Big Thanks to
-Dr_Zhivago for supporting me learning modding.
-Semo for help with textures, and patching Gloomy Kitchen mod.
-Owlchemist for original Gloomy Vanilla and giving permission to make this.
-GloomyLynx for great textures and fantastic mods.
-And all original mod makers from the mods we use.
+Dr_Zhivago for supporting me learning modding. <br /> Semo for help with textures, and patching Gloomy Kitchen mod. <br /> Owlchemist for original Gloomy Vanilla and giving permission to make this. <br /> GloomyLynx for great textures and fantastic mods. <br /> And all original mod makers from the mods we use. <br />